 At the legendary Goodwood Festival of Speed, the all-electric Porsche GT4 e-Performance prototype demonstrated its performance to the public for the very first time as it kicked off its world tour.

 Goodwood.
-The all-electric Porsche 718 Cayman GT’s demonstration of speed at the Lord March Estate in the southern English county of West Sussex marked the start of the GT4 e-Performance world tour.
+The all-electric Porsche GT4 e-Performance's demonstration of speed at the Lord March Estate in the southern English county of West Sussex marked the start of its world tour.